algorandfoundation/docs/docs/get-details/dapps/smart-contracts/apps/index.md

     ```

 # Minimum balance requirement for a smart contract
 When creating or opting into a smart contract your minimum balance will be raised.
-The amount at which it is raised will depend on the amount of on-chain storage that is used and additional 2KB pages requested when deploying the contract.
-The calculation for the amount for creation is as follows.
+The amount at which it is raised will depend on the amount of on-chain storage that is used.

+Calculation for increase in min-balance during creation or opt-in is as follows:

+=== "Application Create"

+    ```
-100000*(1+ExtraProgramPages) + (28500)*schema.NumUint + (50000)*schema.NumByteSlice
+    100000*(1+ExtraProgramPages) + (25000+3500)*schema.NumUint + (25000+25000)*schema.NumByteSlice

-100000 microAlgo base fee for opting in or creating multiplied by 1 plus the number of extra pages.
-50000 microAlgos for each key byte-slice (byte-array value) and 28500 microAlgos for each integer value.

-Any user that opts into the smart contract will have their minimum balance increased by the following amount.

-100000 + (28500)*schema.NumUint + (50000*schema.NumByteSlice)
+    ```

+    In words:

-100000 microAlgo base fee for opting in.
-50000 microAlgos for each key byte-slice (byte-array value) and 28500 microAlgos for each integer value.
+    - 100000 microAlgo base fee for each page requested.
+    - 25000 + 3500 = 28500 for each Uint in the *Global State* schema
+    - 25000 + 25000 = 50000 for each byte-slice in *Global State* the schema

+=== "Application Opt-In"

+    ```
+    100000 + (25000+3500)*schema.NumUint + (25000+25000)*schema.NumByteSlice
+    ```

+    In words:

+    - 100000 microAlgo base fee of opt-in
+    - 25000 + 3500 = 28500 for each Uint in the *Local State* schema
+    - 25000 + 25000 = 50000 for each byte-slice in the *Local State* schema

+!!! note
-Note that global storage is actually stored in the creator account, so that account is responsible for the global storage minimum balance and when a user options in (including the creator) that account is responsible for the minimum balance of local storage.
-As an example, suppose a smart contract has one 1 global key-value-pair of type byteslice and one 1 local storage key-value pair of type integer.
-The creator would need an additional 150000 microAlgos in its balance.
+    Global storage is actually stored in the creator account, so that account is responsible for the global storage minimum balance.
+When an account opts-in, it is responsible for the minimum balance of local storage.

+## Example

+Given a smart contract with 1 *global* key-value-pair of type byteslice and 1 *local* storage key-value pair of type integer and no Extra Pages.

+=== "Creator"

+    The creator of the Application would have its minimum balance raised by *150000 microAlgos*.
+    ```
-100000 to create the contract +  50000 for the global byte slice.
+    100000 + 50000  = 150000
+    ```

+=== "Account"

-Any account that opts into the contract would have its balance requirement raised 128500 microAlgos.
+    The account opting into the Application would have minimum balance raised *128500 microAlgos*.

+    ```
-100000 to opt into the contract + 28500 for the locally stored integer.
+    100000 + 28500 = 128500
+    ```